zhengbin6499/oms-client-native/README.md

 - Make sure DEPOT_TOOLS_WIN_TOOLCHAIN is set to 0 in your system environment.

 ### Get the code
-- Make sure you clone the source code to `src` dir, that is: that is `git clone -b cloudgaming https://github.com/taste1981/oms-client-native src`
+- Make sure you clone the source code to `src` dir, that is: that is `git clone -b gameanywhere https://github.com/taste1981/oms-client-native src`
 - Create file named .gclient in the same directory as `src` dir, with below contents:

 ```